-The mission of Union Savings and Loan Association is to profitably deliver high quality products and services that meet the financial needs of our service communities, their businesses and citizens.
+The mission of Union Savings and Loan is to invest in the people we serve by providing the best products and services that meet the financial needs of our communities.

 In April of 1892, a group of men led by D. W. Andre, and F. R. Beeson founded the “German Building and Loan Association” , with Mr. Beeson as president.
 Then in 1902, another group of Connersville residents led by J. B. McFarlan, Jr., John Payne, and S. O. McKennan founded the “Home Loan Association,” with Mr. McFarlan as president.